emanuelefirmani/LHAL/README.md

-# LHAL.WebAPI
+# LHAL
-The repository contains the source code of the hockey site lhal.ch.
+The repository contains the source code of the hockey site lhal.ch. <br />
 The web site is built on top of a WebAPI service.